neo-project/global-blockchain-compliance-hub/_posts/South Korea/1111-11-02-south-korea-team-member-requirements.md

 All Employees’ work is regulated by the [Labor Standards Act](http://ilo.org/dyn/natlex/docs/WEBTEXT/46401/65062/E97KOR01.htm).

 **  **

+**IMPORTANT**

+Financial Services Commission vice chairman Kim Yong-beom announced measures to ban anonymous trading on domestic exchanges, while foreigners and minors would be completely banned from trading through cryptocurrency accounts.
+Both measures go into effect Jan.
+30. 2018.
+All foreigners, including residents, nonresidents and “kyopo” ethnic Koreans with foreign citizenship, will be banned from trading cryptocurrencies in Korea, the FSC’s foreign media department said by email.

+The system aims to tackle money laundering and related crimes, along with speculation-driven overheating in the market, Kang Young-soo, head of the FSC’s cryptocurrency response team, said by phone after the announcement.

+“The government is concerned about manipulation of market conditions and injection of illegal funds while market funds are leaked into speculative investments,” he added.
+“We view that foreigners’ and minors’ investments contribute to our areas of concern.”

 # Sources:
 - [Ministry of Justice, Korea Visa Portal](https://www.visa.go.kr)